ImPanick/OSRS-GE-Sniper/docker/README.md

 ```

 **Important**:
-- `config.json` is automatically created if it doesn't exist (from `config.json.example`)
+- **No `config.json` file is required** - backend uses built-in defaults
+- The backend will start successfully on a fresh clone with zero configuration
-- After services start, visit http://localhost:3000 to complete setup via the web UI
+- After services start, visit http://localhost:3000 to complete setup via the web UI (optional)
 - The setup page will guide you through configuring your Discord bot token and other settings
+- Configuration is saved to `config.json` automatically when you use the setup page

 The docker-compose.yml uses environment variables with sensible defaults that work when run from the `docker/` directory.
 If you need to use absolute paths or run from a different location, create a `.env` file in the `docker/` directory (see `.env.example`).